slarwise/version-promote/README.md

 Creating a PR for the dev environment is necessary if pushing directly to the default branch is prohibited.

-[kustomize](https://kustomize.io/) is used to update the deployment manifests.
+[kustomize](https://kustomize.io/) is used to update the deployment manifests, and is a tool that is usually installed by default on github runners.
 Other than that, no dependencies or external github actions are needed.
 See the [workflow](./.github/workflows/cd.yaml) for all details.

 ```mermaid